howsoai/howso-docs/source/user_guide/feature_attributes.rst

 How do I map **cyclic** features?
 ---------------------------------
-Cyclic features start at 0 and end at the value specified exclusively. e.g. To specify days of the week provide a `cycle_length` of 7 and values in your data should be 0 to 6.
+Cyclic features are set by specifying a `cycle_length` value in the feature attributes.
+`cycle_length` requires a single value, which is the upper bound of the difference for the cycle range.
+For example, if `cycle_length` is 360,  then a value of 1 and 359 will have a difference of 2.
+Cyclic features have no restrictions in the input dataset, however, cyclic features will be outputted on a scale from 0 to `cycle_length`.
+To constrain the output to a different range, modify the `min` and `max` `bounds` feature attribute.

 - Specify the `type` as `continuous` inside IFA.
 - Specify the maximum value (exclusive) as the `cycle_length` feature attribute.